imunir20/wavyshell_project/README.md

  - Keyboard Interactions:
    - CTRL-C: Terminates the current foreground job, if there is one
-   - CTRL-Z: Stops the current foreground job, moves it to the background job, if there is one
+   - CTRL-Z: Stops the current foreground job if there is one, and moves it to the background

   - File Redirection: